borntofrappe/react-practice/02 - React Podcast App/README.md

 - styled components.

-In terms of design patterns, I intend to implement a "skeleton" of the content which is to be displayed, before the content is actually displayed.
-Something which was heavily discussed for one of the codepen challenges of October.

 In terms of user stories, as to draw inspiration from freeCodeCamp itself:

 - as the page loads, I am welcomed by the podcast application with the latest episodes for freeCodeCamp.
 I am able to relate to this with a simple image, the title, a brief description and an audio player.